 In 1908, the government of Canada started recording border arrivals on border entry lists which were the official record of immigration; there are no immigrant applications or files.
 The lists are arranged by border port and date of entry.
 The Border Entry Lists for 1908 to 1918 (Archived) have been digitized and the images can be viewed in Digitized Microforms (Archived).

 From January 1919 to the end of 1924, individual forms were used to record immigrants entering Canada from or via the United States.
-Form 30 records (Archived) were microfilmed in quasi-alphabetical groupings based on the first letter of the surname.
-Their digitized images can be consulted in that order in Digitized Microforms (Archived).
+Form 30 records were microfilmed in quasi-alphabetical groupings based on the first letter of the surname.
+Their digitized images can be consulted in that order in Border Entry, Form 30, 1919-1924.

 The lists are arranged by border port and date of entry.
 If you do not know those details, consult the Immigration Indexes and Research Aids page for nominal indexes.
 Once you have the complete reference, the Border Entry Lists can be consulted in Digitized Microforms (Archived).
 The border entry lists that include surnames starting with the letter C have been indexed in the Passenger Lists, 1925-1935 - Nominal Indexes.